2022 Vale of Glamorgan Council election

-The 2022 Vale of Glamorgan Council election took place as of 5 May 2022 to elect 54 members across 24 wards to Vale of Glamorgan Council.
+The 2022 Vale of Glamorgan Council election took place on 5 May 2022 to elect 54 members across 24 wards to Vale of Glamorgan Council.
 On the same day, elections were held to the other 21 local authorities and to community councils in Wales as part of the 2022 Welsh local elections.
 The previous Vale of Glamorgan all-council election took place in May 2017 and future elections will take place every five years.

 Background

 Council elections in Wales were originally scheduled for May 2021, but were delayed to avoid a conflict with the 2021 Senedd election.
-The frequency of the elections was also increased from 4 years to five years to avoid future clashes, meaning (after 2022) the next council election is expected in 2027.
+The frequency of the elections was also increased from four years to five years to avoid future clashes, meaning (after 2022) the next council election is expected in 2027.
 The number of councillors was increased from 47 to 54 at the 2022 election, with a number of ward changes to ensure better electoral parity.

 The council has been in no overall control since the 2012 election.
 Following the 2017 Vale of Glamorgan Council election the Conservatives held 23 out of 47 seats on the Council and formed a minority administration led by John Thomas, who replaced Labour's Neil Moore.
 After the Conservative local councillor for Rhoose resigned over plans to shut Llancarfan's primary school, the February 2019 by-election returned former Welsh Conservatives leader Andrew R. T. Davies, who also opposed the closure.
-Davies and 3 other Conservative councillors then blocked the council's budget for the financial year.
+Davies and three other Conservative councillors then blocked the council's budget for the financial year.
 Anger over plans for parking also contributed to what a Local Democracy Reporting Service reporter called "serious discontent" between Thomas and other councillors in the party by April 2019.

-As result, local Conservative Party members voted at their 29 April annual meeting to replace Thomas with Vincent Bailey as leader, and Thomas then confirmed his resignation as council leader.
+As a result, local Conservative Party members voted at their 29 April annual meeting to replace Thomas with Vincent Bailey as leader, and Thomas then confirmed his resignation as council leader.
 On 8 May, all six members of the council's cabinet, including Thomas, joined councillors Michael Morgan and Kathryn McCaffer in leaving the Conservative group on the council to sit as independents in a Vale Independents Group led by Ben Gray.
 Wales Online described the move as similar to the formation of The Independent Group for Change in UK politics.
 The newly independent councillors formed a coalition to take over running the council on 20 May 2019 with Llantwit First Independents and Labour, led by Neil Moore again.
 This administration continued until the 2022 election.